MarcErdmann/vue-dragula/README.md

     }
 });
 ```
-To pass the class of a handle and a direction are optional.
-The default direction is vertical.
-In the above example child-elements of dnd-board will be draggable.
+- To pass the class of a handle and a direction parameter are optional.
+- If you just want to specify only the direction, you have to pass _undefined_ without quotes as class-of-handle. (will be improved)
+- The direction could be 'horizontal' or 'vertical'.
+- The default direction is 'vertical'.
+- In the above example child-elements of the component 'dnd-board' will be draggable.
+---

-You have to make sure dnd-board has an id representing its draggable children's position in the Vue instance's data object, e.g.:
+You have to make sure the component (e.g. 'dnd-board') has an id representing its draggable children's position in the Vue instance's data object, e.g.:
 ```html
 <dnd-board v-cloak id="lists">
     <div class="column" v-for="list in lists">